-2024 NPP presidential election: Learn from Fomena
+2024 NPP Presidential Election: Learn from Fomena

 The ruling NPP ought to learn from the Fomena mistake and allow its candidates to be elected through a free, fair, and credible electoral process.

-If indeed any candidate seeking to contest the primaries in 2024 is a favourite of the mass of the NPP supporters and members, let that be shown in the 'genuine' or 'legal' votes to be cast by the delegates.
-Any attempt to manipulate results in favour of any candidate should be nipped in the bud.
+If indeed any candidate seeking to contest the primaries in 2024 is a favorite of the mass of the NPP supporters and members, let that be shown in the 'genuine' or 'legal' votes to be cast by the delegates.
+Any attempt to manipulate results in favor of any candidate should be nipped in the bud.

 The primaries in 2024 must be democratic and not tribalistic.
 Every part of the country must matter in the primaries.